rajasegar/ast-node-builder/README.md

 Checkout the api in this [Playground](https://rajasegar.github.io/ast-builder/)

+Read the [introductory blog post](http://hangaroundtheweb.com/2019/12/ast-builder-building-ast-nodes-from-code/) to know more about the tool.

 Build your Abstract Syntax Trees (AST) directly from code.
 You give the input in the form of code and get the builder API in [jscodeshift](https://github.com/facebook/jscodeshift).